hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

 >
 > > ## Solution
 > >
-> > Taking an example from a HPC system with 2x12 cores per node and 2 GPUs (4 visible devices per
+> > Taking an example from a HPC system with 2x12 cores per node and 4 GPUs, using 1 MPI
-> > node), using 1 MPI task per GPU, the following was observed.
+> > task per GPU, the following was observed.
 > >
 > > First, we ran with `in.lj`.
 Second, we modified this input as mentioned above (to
 > > become `in.mod.lj`) and performance for both of these runs are measured in units of